 Welcome to Dr. Guiling Wang's Hydroclimatology and Biosphere-Atmosphere Interactions Lab at UConn.
-The mission of our lab is to understand and quantify the terrestrial hydrological cycle, its variability, changes, and interactions with the society.
-With a special focus on water, our research spans the disciplines of climate and atmospheric sciences, hydrology, and plant ecology.
-We take an earth system approach, viewing the Earth’s biosphere, atmosphere, and hydrosphere as dynamically coupled components linked through water, energy, and CO2 exchanges.
+The mission of our lab is to understand and quantify the terrestrial hydrological cycle, its variability, changes, and interactions with the rest of the Earth system.
+With a special focus on water, our research spans the disciplines of climate and atmospheric sciences, hydrology, plant ecology, and agronomics.
+We take an earth system approach, viewing the Earth’s biosphere, atmosphere, and hydrosphere as dynamically coupled components linked through water, energy, and CO2 exchanges within a complex socioeconomic context.
 Our research relies on models of various nature and complexity as well as satellite remote sensing and ground-based observational data.
-Recent research topics include vegetation-precipitation interactions at seasonal, inter-annual, and decadal-centennial time scales; agricultural land use adaptation to and impact on regional climate; climate change impact on water resources and food security; and hydrological extremes including drought and flood.
+Recent research topics include hydrological extremes (drought and flood), ecosystem-climate interactions, climate-water-food-energy nexus, regional climate modeling, and coupled hydrological-biogeochemical cycles.

 Congratulations to Amir Erfanian!
 His new ensemble approach to regional climate modeling